3 key takeaways

 To see if you can find any intel, search the name of the company you’re applying to and “core competencies.”

-It’s not just companies that use core competencies either.
-The Association of American Medical Colleges (AAMC) published the 15 core competencies for medical students entering school:
+But it’s not just companies that use core competencies either.
+The Association of American Medical Colleges (AAMC) published the 15 key attributes for medical students entering school:

 - Service orientation